lostyawolfer/trident/readme.md

 - elytras that spawn in end cities are always broken, you have to fix them before usage
 - when falling into void in the end you get teleported at the same position to world height limit (and vice versa)
 - my own implementation of someone's (i really don't remember whose idea was that) end gateway warp
-    - when you throw a respawn anchor at an end gateway you become "linked" to it and teleport there every time you enter the end
+    - when you throw a crystalline shard (end reborn) at an end gateway you become "linked" to it and teleport there every time you enter the end
     - to unlink yourself you throw a chorus fruit on any end gateway
-- totem of keeping (which doesn't yet have a way to be obtained) that when is in your inventory (unnecessary to hold it) if you die it pops but you keep your inventory after death
+- totem of keeping that when is in your inventory (not required to hold it) if you die it pops but you keep your inventory after death
 - xp that you drop on death is not less than you had, you retain all the xp there was (instead of 99 -> ~7 you stay at 99 -> 99 levels)
 - when you die you get shown your death count as a title
 - stonecutter deals damage when stepping on it